 Once the products have been packaged and sent, you will receive instructions and a code to track the shipment.

-The majority of Tavex’s products are always in stock and therefore Tavex can offer you quick delivery and same day pick-up with market leading prices.
-Tavex is an official partner of all the biggest mints in the world, such as the Perth Mint Australia, the Austrian Mint (Münze Österreich), China Great Wall Coins Investments Ltd., the gold bar market leader PAMP Suisse and Valcambi and other gold factories and dealers.
+Tavex has the majority of products always in stock and therefore can offer you quick delivery and same day pickup with market leading prices.
+Tavex is an official partner for all the biggest mints in the world, such as The Perth Mint Australia, Austrian Mint (Münze Österreich), China Great Wall Coins Investments Ltd., gold bar market leader PAMP Suisse and Valcambi and other gold factories and dealers.

-Feel free to visit our office during opening hours to have a free consultation or learn more about a specific product.
-If you purchase, online you can pick up the products on the same day we receive the payment.
+Feel free to visit our office during opening hours to take a free consultation or learn more about a specific product.
+If you purchase online you can pick-up the products at the same day we receive the payment.

 Over 25 years on the market and large volumes have enabled us to offer you the best prices on the market.
-With Tavex, you can maximise return on your investment because of low margins and spreads.
+With Tavex you can maximise your investment’s return because of low margins and spreads.